 Mud, Sand, and Wind

 The mindset of a traveler is one who tries to engage with a place and deepen their understanding of its people.
-A tourist, on the other hand, skims the surface, taking away only a superficial impression.
+A tourist, on the other hand, skims the surface, taking away a superficial impression.
 I felt like a tourist.

 37,604 miles and counting